 As far as privacy is concerned, StrongVPN is another provider which operates a no logs policy, and whilst their US location raises the same concerns that were referred to above with IPVanish, at the time of writing there is no immediate cause for concern.

-In my experience, StrongVPN’s speeds are quick and consistent again, but as with VyprVPN, I think the other three VPNs are probably a little faster.
-They provide fewer servers than the others mentioned here, with just 475 servers available across 24 countries and 46 different locations.
-But German is one of those countries, with servers available in Frankfurt and Munich.
+In my experience, StrongVPN’s speeds are quick and consistent again.
+They provide fewer servers than the others mentioned here, with just 650+ servers available across 26 countries and 46 different cities.
+Germany is one of those countries, with servers available in Frankfurt and Munich.

 Why should Germans use a VPN?

 Ever since the Snowden revelations about bulk data collection emerged back in 2013, online privacy has been a hot topic.
 Snowden’s revelation that governments are bulk collecting data from everyone shocked the world and led many to turn to a VPN to protect their data.

 Whilst online privacy remains topical, much of the hysteria has died down and, for many regular internet users, it’s back to business as usual.
 Except it isn’t, because the practice is still taking place and those of you sat reading this in Munich, Berlin, Aachen, or Bonn are no more secure than anyone else.